shhirl/spotify_playlists/README.md

 1. Clone this repo
 2. Install dependencies with the command `pip install -r requirements.txt`
 3. Get your Youtube credentials
+    - Create a new project on your Google Developer Console
+    - Enable the Youtube Data API
+    - Open the Credentials page in the API Console
+    - Generate OAuth 2.0 credentials
-4. Create a file named `client_secret.json` and put your Youtube credentials inside
+5. Create a file named `client_secret.json` and put your Youtube credentials inside
-5. Get your spotify OAuth Token here: https://developer.spotify.com/console/post-playlists/
+6. Get your spotify OAuth Token here: https://developer.spotify.com/console/post-playlists/
     - Log into Spotify Developer portal
     - Go to the 'Post Playlist' Page
     - Fill in your Spotify user ID and click "Get Token"